 English Undergraduate Major (BA, HBA)

 The English major includes an array of subjects ranging in literary history to film and visual culture, creative and nonfiction writing, rhetoric and literacy, and the digital humanities.
-We focus on the big picture and the details: close reading skills and critical analysis, how literacy and language change over time, and how social and historical movements are represented in texts.
+We focus on the big picture and the details: close reading skills and critical analysis, how literacy and language change over time, and how social and historical movements and processes are represented in texts.
 Reading, writing, active listening, discussing, presenting, and debating are foundational activities in our classrooms.
-Your first courses will prepare you to understand major historic, cultural, and literary time periods, including surveys of World, U.S., and British literatures and a wide range of elective courses.
-Upper-division classes call upon you to dig deep into specific authors, historical moments, themes, theories, and writing styles.

 Major Code: 890